will-thompson-k/deeplearning-nlp-models/README.md

 BERT: Reading.
 Comprehending.

-This is a compact review for those interested in getting into the weeds of modern DL-NLP model architectures.
+This is a compact primer for those interested in starting to get into the weeds of deep NLP model architectures.
-Other repos I found too sprawling to follow.
-This project sprung out of my own self-study.
+Some other repos I found a bit too sprawling to follow.
 ( <ins>Note</ins>: These models are toy versions of each model.
 They are not adequately trained to be used in production.
 )